taliaora/taliaora.github.io/_news/announcements_9.md

 related_posts: false
 ---

 Published a paper in Nature (co-author, bioinformatics).
-The paper showed the work where we identified a novel experimental treatment strategy for acute myeloid leukaemia (AML).
+This work was part of a collaborative project that identified a novel experimental treatment strategy for acute myeloid leukaemia (AML).